What is Cold Email Outreach?

 Building a List of Potential Clients

-Chances are a few names come to mind when talking about potential clients.
+Chances are a few names come to mind when talking about a potential customer or clients.
 For cold email outreach to be effective, a few names must grow to a list of names… a long list.
 Consider this, the best outbound emails generate leads somewhere between 5-10% of the time.

-The idea is to know the “type” of your ideal client.
+The idea is to know the “type” of your target audience.
 What is the perfect business for your service?
 What problems do these companies face that your service will solve?
 The immediacy of these answers will help narrow down the attributes of potential clients.

 Creation of a Template

-The template is the generic form of the email that every business will receive.
+The template is the generic form of the sales emails that every business will receive.
 This is before any customization or personalization happens.
-The template should be quick, informative, and to the point.
+The template for your target audience should be quick, informative, and to the point.
 Only then is it time to spruce things up.

 Fundamentals of a Working Template